agiresearch/AIOS/README.md

 ## 🌍 AIOS Contributors
 [![AIOS contributors](https://contrib.rocks/image?repo=agiresearch/AIOS&max=300)](https://github.com/agiresearch/AIOS/graphs/contributors)

+## Acknowledgement
+We learned the design and reused code from the following projects: [LiteLLM](https://docs.litellm.ai/docs/), [OSWorld](https://os-world.github.io/).

 ## 🤝 Discord Channel
 If you would like to join the community, ask questions, chat with fellows, learn about or propose new features, and participate in future developments, join our [Discord Community](https://discord.gg/B2HFxEgTJX)!